Wizarding-Cards/docs/docs/commands/craft.md

 ### Resource Types

-Resources come in six rarities that match card rarities:
+Resources come in five rarities that match craftable card rarities:

 | Resource Rarity | Used For |
 |----------------|----------|